 However, it’s clear that developers have not yet optimized their apps for the new cursor control powers in iPadOS, and Apple and its partners should push the platform even further to make the iPad more touchpad- and keyboard-friendly.
 I also wish Apple included a larger charging cable; yes, you get a lot of endurance from this tablet, but the length of this cord now looks like a joke given the bigger ambitions of this device.

 Overall, I highly recommend the iPad Pro 12.9 for those who want a tablet first and a laptop second, and we can confirm that the Magic Keyboard is the accessory that iPad Pro owners want when it comes time to type.
-It's almost a game-changing accessory for the world’s most versatile tablet, and we expect software updates coming soon at WWDC 2020 will make the experience even better.
+It's almost a game-changing accessory for the world’s most versatile tablet.